-All councils have reduced
+All councils have reduced street lighting emissions due to LED retrofits.

 Fuel use is variable and often increases when large works are required such as road repairs after flood.

 Electricity use from the grid is decreasing due to increased solar installations.